Conference on International Exchange of Professionals

 The Conference on International Exchange of Professionals (CIEP) is an annual event held in Shenzhen, China.
-It is organized by the Ministry of Science and Technology, China and Shenzhen Municipal People's Government.
+It is organized by the Chinese Ministry of Science and Technology and Shenzhen Municipal People's Government.

-History
+Annual conferences

+Domestic and international: Each session of the CIEP has attracted professional organizations to participate in the exhibition from more than 40 countries and regions.
+Over the years, Li Keqiang, Wang Yang, Hu Chunhua, Zhang Dejiang, Li Yuanchao, Ma Kai, Cao Zhi, Huang Mengfu, Uyunqimg, Edmund Ho, and Hua Jianmin have attended the conference.